janstieler/bc_form/README.md

 * Export all Scripts and CSS in external files

 ## How-to use this code
-Put the folders on your server and it shiould work direct.
+Put the folders on your server and it should work direct.
 I don't assume no liability for your using.
 US at your own risk.

 ## Contact